jason-kerney/blog/_drafts/2024-08-29-tools-to-manage-tech-debt.md

 ## Risk Mitigation ##

-Risk mitigation is about being able to make informed decisions about handling risks in a timely manor.
+Risk mitigation is about being able to make informed decisions about handling risks in a timely manner.
 These decisions cannot be perfectly informed as that most likely violates the ability to be timely.
 They do need to be informed though.
 That means we are not going on gut.
 It also means that we need to know what those decisions were in the past so that we can make informed decisions about when to reevaluate a risk.

 You will notice that I did not say that risk mitigation was about fixing risks.
 It may be impossible to fix every risk in a system.
 It is about making informed decisions.
 Those decisions can be to accept a risk and move on.
 We will need to document that decision and give ourselves a timeline to reevaluate the risk to ensure it has not become more severe.